Golf Tutorials

 The Finger Test Method

 • Take a golf club and hold it in your top hand (left hand for right-handed golfers) as you normally would.
-Your grip shoud feel comfortable ans relaxed, not tense or unnatural..
+Your grip should feel comfortable and relaxed, not tense or unnatural.

 • If your fingertips dig firmly into your palm, your grip is likely too small.
-This pressure can cause you to 'stgrangle' the grip, creating extra tension in your hands that you don't really want.
+This pressure can cause you to grip too tightly, creating extra tension in your hands that you don't want.

-Find Your Power: How to Gdetermine a Shaft Flex for You're Game:
+Find Your Power: How to Determine a Shaft Flex for Your Game

 Here’s what happens when the flex is mismatched to your swing speed: